logologo_light

 Coaching to a New York City State of Mind

-I propose that there are frames of mind that exist in our coaching clients (and in our own minds) that parallel those of specific cities.
+There are frames of mind that exist in our coaching clients (and in our own minds) that parallel those of specific cities.
 If nothing else, the “state-of-mind” analysis of a specific city can serve as a rich metaphor for our coaching clients.
 They can talk about being in a Chicago-state-of-mind or in a Paris-state-of-mind or in a Tokyo-state-of-mind—even if they have never been to this city but have only heard or read about the unique character of this city.
 While any single analysis of a city’s state-of-mind is clearly a generalization and even a stereotype, it doesn’t hurt to play with this generalization or stereotype as a coach if this is done on behalf of the client’s own self-awareness regarding underlying assumptions and ways in which her environment (inside her organization or inside her own city or town) influences the ways in which she thinks, feels, decides and acts.

 • Posted by Bill Bergquist